 Here’s an event worth bookmarking (sorry, we couldn’t resist): After Hours at the New York Public Library.
 On select Fridays, the lions outside of the iconic Beaux Arts landmark on Fifth Avenue stay up past their bedtime to welcome visitors to the city’s “most cerebral happy hour,” complete with drinks, food, music—and no one telling you to shhh.

-Why You Should Go: Roaming the halls of one of the most iconic libraries in the world?
-We can’t think of a more incredible spot for a few happy-hour drinks.
+Why You Should Go: Immerse yourself in one of the most interesting yet volatile decades at one of New York’s most historic spaces.
+We can’t think of a more outta-sight spot for a few happy-hour drinks.

 New York Public Library

 476 Fifth Avenue (at West 42nd Street), Midtown

 Free admission; food and drinks are available for purchase